 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 67.9%.
 This is a higher percent living alone than we found in 99.7% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, one of the unique characteristics of the Flamingo Lummus East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.1% of the neighborhoods in America.
+In addition, the Flamingo Lummus East neighborhood stands out for having an average per capita income lower than 98.1% of the neighborhoods in the United States.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Flamingo Lummus East neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Flamingo Lummus East neighborhood buck this trend.
 32.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.5% of U.S. neighborhoods.

 Did you know that the Flamingo Lummus East neighborhood has more Cuban and South American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 29.7% of this neighborhood's residents have Cuban ancestry and 11.6% have South American ancestry.